yuqiii-wang/KnowledgeNotes/fundamental_computer/operating_sys/socket/napi.md

 NAPI is a NIC-driver specific embedded system, different depending on hardware.
 NAPI takes charge of polling NIC if data arrives, and queues up the arrived packets into a `poll_list`, then raises an interrupt to CPU to read/process the collected data packets after a number of polls called "budget".
 This is advantageous since CPU no longer triggers interrupt handler every time a packet arrives.

+## Device and the buffer ring

+The processing of a received packet as it moves from the NIC device driver to the *dev* layer mainly consider the below functions:

+* `skb = dev_alloc_skb(pkt_len + 5);`

+Allocates an `sk_buff` of the required size prior to transferring the packet to kernel memory.
+Two hardware strategies are commonly used.

+If packets are received directly into system memory owned by the kernel, the `sk_buff` must be allocated prior to initiating the receive operation.

+If packets are first received into NIC buffers and then transferred via DMA to system memory, an `sk_buff` of the exact size needed may be allocated after the packet has been received but before the DMA transfer is initiated.

+* ` skb->protocol = eth_type_trans(skb, dev);`

+Determine the packet type which will be used to identify the network layer handler.

+* `netif_rx(skb);`

+Used to pass the sk_buff to the generic device layer when a receive operation completes.

 ## NAPI related structures

 ### `softnet_data`